Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability enables authenticated attackers with Subscriber-level privileges or higher to upload arbitrary files to the affected site's server.
-While this could potentially lead to remote code execution, the presence of an .htaccess file provides some mitigation against full exploitation (NVD CVE).
+The vulnerability allows authenticated attackers with Subscriber-level access or higher to upload arbitrary files to the affected site's server.
+While this could potentially lead to remote code execution, the presence of an .htaccess file in the directory provides some limitation to the execution capability (NVD CVE).

-Site administrators running WP Dispatcher version 1.2.0 or lower should update to a patched version when available.
-In the interim, it's recommended to review and potentially restrict user roles that have access to file upload functionality (NVD CVE).
+Site administrators running WP Dispatcher plugin version 1.2.0 or lower should update to a patched version when available.
+In the interim, it's recommended to restrict user roles and implement additional file upload restrictions (NVD CVE).

 Source: This report was generated using AI